kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 A *local* volume is a *PersistentVolume* that binds a path from the node to use as a storage.
 This ties the volume to the node.

-Let's create a directory at `/tmp/kube` in the `k3d-k3s-default-worker-0` container so we can tell Kubernetes to use the space with `docker exec k3d-k3s-default-worker-0 mkdir -p /tmp/kube`.
+For the _PersistentVolume_ to work you first need to create the local path in the node we are binding it to.
+Since our k3d cluster runs via docker let's create a directory at `/tmp/kube` in the `k3d-k3s-default-agent-0` container.
+This can simply be done via `docker exec k3d-k3s-default-agent-0 mkdir -p /tmp/kube`

 **persistentvolume.yaml**